Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Results

-By contrast, our polymers do display preferential alignment of $l$ with both $s_1$ and $s_2$, together with anti-alignment with $s_3$.
-The results show that $s_2$ aligns better with polymer than $s_1$.
-Interestingly, this pattern closely matches the result reported by Koide and Goto \cite[][]{koide} at $Wi=20$ and $Re_{\lambda}=220$ for dumbbells without hydrodynamic interactions.
-That our calculations, performed at $Wi=81$ and $Re_{\lambda}=82$ with full multi-bead chains including excluded-volume and hydrodynamic interactions, recover the same behavior strongly suggests that these alignment tendencies are generic and robust features of polymer--turbulence interaction within the nondimensional parameter range considered here.
-By combining these orientation results with those for $\lambda^*$, we gain significant insight into the mechanisms of polymer stretch.
-The chains are more likely to be found in regions with negative $\mu_2$, since the most probable value of $\lambda^*$ is $\lambda^*=1$.
-At the same time, polymers align strongly with $s_2$ and tend to anti-align with $s_3$.
-Taken together, these observations imply that $\mu_2$ contributes substantially to polymer compression, despite its magnitude being typically smaller than that of $\mu_3$.
+By contrast, our polymers display preferential orientation of \(l\) in the \(s_1\)-\(s_2\) plane, with stronger alignment toward \(s_2\) than toward \(s_1\), and with \(l\) tending to be nearly perpendicular to \(s_3\).
+The results show that \(s_2\) aligns better with the polymer end-to-end vector than \(s_1\).
+Interestingly, this pattern closely matches the result reported by Koide and Goto \cite[][]{koide} at \(Wi=20\) and \(Re_{\lambda}=220\) for dumbbells without hydrodynamic interactions.
+That our calculations, performed at \(Wi=81\) and \(Re_{\lambda}=82\) with full multi-bead chains including excluded-volume and hydrodynamic interactions, recover the same behavior strongly suggests that these alignment tendencies are generic and robust features of polymer--turbulence interaction within the nondimensional parameter range considered here.

+By combining the \(\lambda^*\), \(\mu_i\), and alignment statistics, we obtain a more precise picture of the stretching mechanism.
+The computed PDF of \(\mu_2\) along polymer trajectories (Fig.~\ref{eigenvals}, left) shows that the intermediate eigenvalue takes both positive and negative values, but is biased towards positive values.
+The PDF of \(\lambda^*\) (Fig.~\ref{stretchchar}, right) further shows that polymers most frequently sample biaxial extensional strain states.
+Thus, along polymer trajectories, the intermediate eigendirection is often part of the extensional subspace of the rate-of-strain tensor.

+The alignment statistics provide the essential additional information.
+The polymer end-to-end vector \(l\) aligns strongly with both \(s_1\) and \(s_2\), but the alignment with \(s_2\) is stronger than that with \(s_1\).
+Since the material stretching rate associated with the end-to-end direction contains the contributions

+polymer stretching is not determined by the largest eigenvalue alone.
+The \(s_1\) direction carries the strongest extensional rate, but the polymer orientation gives exceptional weight to the \(s_2\) direction.
+Consequently, positive-\(\mu_2\) events provide a secondary extensional channel that is geometrically weighted by the strong \(s_2\)-alignment.
+Conversely, the strong alignment with \(s_2\) does not imply an analogous compressive role for the intermediate direction.
+Compression through \(s_2\) would require \(\mu_2<0\), but such events correspond to the uniaxial side of the strain statistics and are comparatively rare.
+Moreover, when \(\mu_2<0\), its magnitude is typically small compared with \(|\mu_3|\).
+Thus the intermediate direction can provide a significant secondary stretching channel when \(\mu_2>0\), but it is not expected to provide a comparable compression channel.
+Compression is associated primarily with the eigendirection \(s_3\), which corresponds to the negative eigenvalue \(\mu_3\), but its contribution to the end-to-end stretching rate is weighted by the polymer orientation through \(\cos^2(s_3,l)\).